 Message from the President

 The administrative leaders of Notre Dame Academy, president, both principals and the director of mission advancement are all alumnae.
 As leaders of the schools we attended during our most formative years, we carry with us the profound influence of the CNDs on our own lives.
-I have the utmost respect and gratitude for our Principals, Rebecca Giaccio and Jann Amato who worked tirelessly to ensure a safe reopening of Notre Dame Academy.
+I have the utmost respect and gratitude for our Principals, Rebecca Giaccio and Jann Amato who worked tirelessly to ensure a safe and nurturing environment at Notre Dame Academy.
 We are very proud to carry on this rich, enduring tradition as we continue to build on the legacy of the CND.

 Our teachers, staff, students, and families deeply love and appreciate this school.
 They amaze me with the incredible work they do and the meaningful contributions they make to society.
 It is a joy to work with every one of them here at Notre Dame Academy.

 You can learn more about Marguerite Bourgeoys, the CNDs, and our school, Notre Dame Academy of Staten Island, as you visit and explore our website.
-Prospective families are invited to contact the main office of the respective schools to inquire about Virtual Open House.
+Prospective families are invited to contact the Admissions Coordinator in the respective schools to inquire about Open House, Shadow Days and more.
 Our dedicated staff and enthusiastic students are the best ambassadors for Notre Dame Academy; once you meet them you will understand why we are so proud to be a part of this incredible community of transforming leadership for girls and young women.

-Alumnae are encouraged to reconnect with your alma mater at Homecoming from Home or one of our many events sponsored by the Alumnae Association.
+Alumnae are encouraged to reconnect with your alma mater at Homecoming in the fall or one of our many events sponsored by the Alumnae Association.
 We are always delighted to hear your stories and to reconnect with you!

 May St. Marguerite Bourgeoys continue to watch over us and may God continue to bless us abundantly.